WBS-TW/CPxplorer/inst/instructions_CPquant.md

 ## Input summary
 ### Choose tab
 The display might take some time before results show up here so be patient.
-__Std Calibration Curves__: The calibration curves for different standards will be shown.
-Only those with rsquared above the initial cutoff will be shown.
+__Included Standards__: A table showing standards and homologue groups that are included in the quantification.
+Only those with a positive RF and rsquared above the initial cutoff will be included.
 __Removed from Calibration__: A table showing individual homologue groups from specific standards that are removed from the quantification process, due to negative RF or calibration curve R2 values below limit.
 __Quan to Qual ratio__: Violin plots showing the ratio Quan/Qual area to detect outliers and thus help in assessing quality of data.
 __Measured vs Theor Quan/Qual ratio__: Plot showing the measured Quan/Qual ratio divided by the theoretical Quan/Qual ratio.
 Ideally, the ratio should be around 1.
 Outlier ratios (<0.3 or >3) are marked in red.